Emotional and Medical Risks of Surrogacy

 Issues with Embryo Transfer

 The transfer of embryos to the Surrogate mother’s womb also comes with some risks.
 You may experience slight cramping or bleeding due to the procedure.
 Keep in mind that the probability of carrying two or more babies is higher in surrogacy.
-So, it is important to be aware of the risks associated with multiple pregnancy.
+So, it is important to be aware of the risks associated with multiple pregnancies.
 These include premature labor, placenta abruption, low birth weight for the babies, and the potential for a C-section delivery.
 If you are carrying more than one child in your womb, your doctor will provide you with strict, must-follow instructions to ensure your safety and that of the baby.

 Emotional Risks of Surrogacy